Tiger rockfish

 The tiger rockfish (Sebastes nigrocinctus), also called tiger seaperch, banded rockfish and black-banded rockfish, is a species of marine ray-finned fish belonging to the subfamily Sebastinae, the rockfishes, part of the family Scorpaenidae.
 It is native to the waters of the Pacific Ocean off western North America.

 Taxonomy

 The tiger rockfish was first formally described in 1859 by the American zoologist William Orville Ayres with the type locality given as San Francisco, California.
 Some authorities place this species in the monotypic subgenus Sebastichthys.
 The specific name nigrocinctus is a compound of nigra meaning "black" and cinctus meaning "band" or "girdle" a reference to the 5 or 6 black bands on the body of this fish.

 Distribution and habitat

-The tiger rockfish is found in the eastern Pacific Ocean off the western coast of North America from Cape Resurrectionon the Kenai Peninsula in Alaska to Point Buchon on the central coast of California.
+The tiger rockfish is found in the eastern Pacific Ocean off the western coast of North America from Cape Resurrection on the Kenai Peninsula in Alaska to Point Buchon on the central coast of California.
 It is associated with reefs at depths between 10 and 275 m.
 It can be found on rock reefs and among kelp forests.